siemens/kas/docs/userguide.rst

       from every included file.
 An item in this list can have one of two types:

     * item: string
-        The path to a kas configuration file, relative to the current file.
+        The path to a kas configuration file, relative to the repository root of the current file.

     * item: dict
         If files from other repositories should be included, choose this